SeemuAli/SomaticEnrichment_NF-/README.md

 ### Code Style
 Standard.

 ### Requirements

-nf_pan.yml provided with all requirement to set up a conda environment.
+nf_pan.yml provided with all requirements to set up a conda environment.

-### Installation & Run
+### Install & Run
-Install nextflow
-clone the repositrory, enter the following command on terminal: nextflow run SomaticEnrichment_nf.nf inn the run directory with all sample fastQc's
+Install nextflow, clone the git repositrory and enter the following command on terminal: nextflow run SomaticEnrichment_nf.nf inn the run directory with all sample fastQc's

 ### Tests